This FAQ is intended for college transfer and undecided students.

 The day and time is determined by how many credits you have accumulated at Seattle Central, not including courses that have been transferred in.
 Please contact Registration for additional questions.

 The following classes require course entry codes.

 The course you tried to register for requires permission to enter into the course.
 Please contact the instructor or the department for more information.
-Advisors do not have any entry codes for any course.
+Advisors can provide entry codes via email, or grant permission in person.

 There is a flag on your records that blocks registration.